yestinj/inetvis/README.md

 This project is based on the work by JP van Riel and Barry Irwin of Rhodes University.
 Their original work can be found here: www.cs.ru.ac.za/research/g02v2468/inetvis.html

 The task of modernising and updating InetVis was the focus of my MSc research which is now complete.
-A preprint copy of my thesis on the subject can be found at https://yestin.co.uk/static/MSc_Thesis_InetVis_Preprint.pdf
+The official copy of my thesis on the subject can be found at http://hdl.handle.net/10962/69223

 # Notes